 Check up on cheap snacks like crisps to see if they are gluten free, for times where you need that snack, sweets and chocolate for your energy, or even take some of your Super 6 fruit along with you.
 Hummus and cheap tortilla chips were my favourites!
 I even used to make soup with my veggies and family hand blender that nobody used any more, and take the soup in a flask with me.
+My mother bought me a lunchbox that you can plug in and heat your food up, so for those long cold days in the University Library, or on film shoots for my media degree, I could enjoy a hot meal.
 Some lectures go on forever too, and the student shops and cafe’s don’t always have gluten free options when you’re on your break.
 So take a snack with you, because you never know when you’ll be a bit peckish.

 Try and see if you can get help with the cost of prescriptions.

 I had to pay a lot for my prescriptions, vitamin b12 injections, ferrous sulphate, and all that jazz.
 That stuff just adds up to so much money (that you need for the uni library printers).
 My vitamin B12 booster shots were three times a week for a while!
 A few of my friends were able to get their prescriptions free or refunded through a form they had.
 I forgot what it was called, but I’m sure there’s something about it on the internet, or your student reps may know.
 It really helps, I don’t know if it would help with the cost of prescription gluten free bread, because I can’t get it, but it’s worth looking into.

 Most importantly, don’t forget to enjoy yourself!